SHARE THIS ACTION ALERT

 Thank you so much for signing Vermont’s historic new gun control legislation into law.
 These new policies—universal background checks, extreme risk protection orders, ammunition magazine limits—are going to save precious lives that would otherwise be needlessly lost.
 Families across Vermont will be spared suffering as a result.
 I want you to know how much I appreciate you taking this step with full knowledge of the political ricks entailed.
 That is what true leadership is all about.
 Whatever you might lose in power or money, sir, you will gain in legacy.
 I will make sure everyone I know is aware of your act of compassion and decency.

-Once you have contacted Gov. Scott, click the orange banner above to report taking action!
+Once you have contacted Gov. Scott, click the orange banner below to report taking action!